 Conversation with Nick Simmons: "On Painting Large"

 Nicholas Simmons was born in Cedar Rapids, Iowa, and began painting in Sarasota, Florida.
 He studied under many well-known watercolorists, most notably Valfred Thëlin and Barbara Nechis.
 At the same time, Mr. Simmons pursued a music career as a professional guitarist.
-He did not return to visual art until 2004, when he began painting watercolor again and launched his website.
+He did not return to visual art until 2004, when he began painting watercolor again.

 Mr. Simmons’ paintings have been featured in a variety of publications such as L’Art de l’Aquarelle, Watercolor Artist, Watercolor , and a number of books.
 He has been featured on Maryland Public Television, and in 2008 his acclaimed DVD Innovative Watermedia was released by Creative Catalyst Productions.
 His work has graced the covers of classical music recordings, including those of world renowned guitar virtuoso, Manuel Barrueco.
 He is sponsored by Da Vinci Paintst, and Escoda Artist Brushes.
 His Signature Series of Escoda brushes were introduced in 2012.

 Awards include top prize at the 2007 National Watercolor Society for his painting Fresh Sushi, consecutive gold medals at the Pennsylvania Watercolor Society, 2008-2009, and the gold medal at the Texas Watercolor Society in 2010.
 In 2012 he was the first recipient of the National Watercolor Society’s special Masters Award.

 A 14-page feature in the Winter 2009 issue of Watercolor magazine included this summary of the artist’s work, written by John Parks: